ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-xa­
-ble property of their township;
-but the Auditor, it he places
-the same on the duplicate, vio­
-lates the plain provisions of the
-law.
-The amount received by
-a lawful levy, in many instan
-ces is not sufficient to meet the
-wants ol the schools, hut such
-is the law; we .can only exe­
-cute Its profusions.
-The codi­
-fied bill whilt was before the
-Legislature last winter, when
-passed, will give ample relief
-Until then, school boards will
-have to limit themselves lo tha
-amounts raised by the rate ol
-levy fixed by la.
-Yours, dec.&quot;

-Farmer&#x27;s Homes.THOS.
-W. HARVEY, Com&#x27;r.

-per J. M. TIBBETTS, Clerk.

 A writer in the Western Ru&#x27;
 ral sm: &quot;Take boiled linseed
 oil and stir in pulverized chnr